 Line 5 in Michigan: Consider the alternative

 Consider the alternative.
-If we were to transport the same amount of product by tanker truck, an estimated 2,100 trucks would need to head east every day from Superior, and travel across Michigan, to transport products currently carried by Line 5.
+If we were to transport the same amount of product by tanker truck, an estimated 2,100 trucks would need to head east every day from Superior and travel across Michigan to transport what’s carried by Line 5.
 That’s the equivalent of 90 trucks an hour leaving our Superior Terminal.

 (Click on the above image to enlarge)